kcmazie/Code-Snippets/README.txt

 GetConsoleHost.ps1 - A function that detects if you are running in an editor or the PS console.
 I use it to enable my
                      "write-host" statements when using VS Code.

 GenerateGuid.ps1 - Use to create new random GUID

+LoadConfig.ps1 - A function to pull variables from an external XML file.